 It is, however, a crucial step that must be taken in order to protect the surrogate’s health and your financial exposure.
 While preparing for the cycle, it is important for your surrogacy agency’s insurance professional to perform a comprehensive insurance benefits analysis and look at the different options available for your particular situation.

-If you are just getting started on your surrogacy journey, whether as a surrogate or Intended Parent, here are the answers to five common questions about medical coverage during a surrogacy cycle.
+If you are just getting started on your surrogacy journey, whether as a surrogate or Intended Parent, here are the answers to commonly asked questions about medical coverage during a surrogacy cycle.

 What types of ACA surrogacy insurance are available or required?

 Technically, none!
-There are no medical plans that are specifically designed to cover a woman for a surrogate pregnancy.
-She will need to have a medical insurance plan that will cover the costs of her pregnancy and delivery.
+There are no ACA medical plans that are specifically designed to cover a woman for surrogacy.
+She will need to have a medical insurance plan that does not have an exclusion for her using the maternity benefit of the policy while acting as a surrogate.

 What types of insurance plans are available for my surrogate to use?

-There are two solid options available.
-The first is a traditional medical insurance plan, usually purchased under the Affordable Care Act and based on the zip code where the surrogate lives.
+There are two solid options available for your surrogate’s maternity care.
+The first is a traditional medical insurance plan, usually purchased under the Affordable Care Act (ACA) and based on the zip code where the surrogate lives.

-The second option is a Surrogate Maternity Liability Insurance plan.
+The second option is a Surrogate Maternity Contractual Liability Insurance plan.
 This plan is underwritten by Lloyd’s of London and is not a medical insurance plan.
-Instead, it only covers the Intended Parents’contractual obligation to pay for the surrogate’s medical expenses.
+Instead, it only covers the Intended Parents’ contractual obligation to pay for the surrogate’s medical expenses.
 It functions similar to a traditional medical plan.

 How much does medical insurance for a surrogate cost?